Donal-OFarrell/retro-games-recommender/README.md

 # React User Interface

-The React UI boasted a combination of class based stateful components as well as stateless functional components, and the more modern functional react hooks (which allow for state management in functional components).
+The React UI boasted a combination of class based stateful components as well as stateless functional components, and the more modern functional React Hooks (which allow for state management in functional components).
 Async communications to the API were facilitated using axios.

 The parent child progression/data flow in React components is roughly as follows